”We never take wrestling home” – an interview with Tamás Lőrincz and Viktor Lőrincz

 – Is there a quality in the other person that you really like and lack?

 Viktor: For me, it's definitely that I find it harder to open up to new things.
-If he doesn't start his life anew in Budapest from Cegléd, I would have been thinking about it at home until it becomes nothing.
+If he hadn't travelled to Budapest from Cegléd and started his life anew, I would have been thinking about it at home until it became nothing.
 He never just talked about doing it, he went and did it.

 No Hungarian has ever won an adult European Championship as a junior.
 He went there and did it.
 But it was the same with fishing, which is now our common hobby.
 We complement each other.